Hobbies are part of what makes life fun. And some of them come with a major bonus: They just might lengthen your life.

 And a Harvard University study found that women who live amid lush green vegetation have lower rates of mortality.

-If you’re curious about gardening, check out “How to Plan a No-Waste Garden.”
+If you’re curious about gardening, check out “How to Start a Vegetable Garden (That Won’t Overwhelm You).”

 Restaurant foods and processed goodies can wreck your health, contributing to life-shortening illnesses such as diabetes and cardiovascular disease.
 By contrast, people who make meals from scratch are much more likely to eat more healthful fare.

-The more often people cook at home each week, the higher they tend to score on the U.S. Department of Agriculture’s Healthy Eating Index, according to researchers at the University of Washington.
+The more often people cook at home each week, the higher they tend to score on the U.S. Department of Agriculture’s Healthy Eating Index, according to researchers at the University of Washington in Seattle.
 The researchers say:

 “Home-cooked dinners were associated with greater dietary guideline compliance, without significant increase in food expenditures.
 By contrast, frequent eating out was associated with higher expenditures and lower compliance.”

 4. Listening to music

 A good melody can tickle the ear and add years to your lifespan.
 Patrick Fagan, a lecturer at Goldsmiths, University of London, says regularly attending concerts can add years to your life.
 The study led by Fagan found that just 20 minutes of listening can boost your sense of well-being by up to 21%.

 In particular, concert attendance boosts: